Archive for January, 2005

 Its funny.
 Dragonball is sort of the in-joke of the otaku crowd, yet I am actually sad to see it finally finish.
 With 508 episodes, 17 movies, and 2 TV specials1, it is a very very long series.
-I saw the entire life of Goku, and it isn’t until the end that I realized that watching the whole series is a journey worth taking.
+I saw the entire life of Goku, and I give it 3 out of 5 stars.

 Sure, the series is ultimately just about fighting, but after awhile even in such a series, the characters become real, as if the whole weight of the world really was on their shoulders.
 Goku ultimately wins against the most supreme evil, a culmination of the worst humanity… no, the entire universe has to offer.